Skip to main content

 21. Can I resubmit an earlier, unsuccessful NIH Director's Pioneer Award application?

-Resubmissions (A1) are not allowed to the NIH Director's Pioneer Award.
-However, you may submit a previously unfunded NIH Director's Pioneer Award application as a "new" application.
-While it is recommended you address reviewer comments and concerns in your new application, do not reference previous applications or reviews in your new submission.
+Resubmissions (A1) are not allowed for the Pioneer Award.
+However, you may submit a previously unfunded Pioneer Award application as a "new" application, but it is recommended you address reviewer comments and concerns in your new application.
+Do not reference previous applications or reviews in your new submission.
 Any reference to previous applications or reviews may result in your application being withdrawn.

 22. Can I submit an earlier, unsuccessful application from another funding opportunity?

 Resubmissions (A1) are not allowed to the NIH Director's Pioneer Award.
-However, you may submit a previously unfunded application from another funding opportunity as a "new" NIH Director's Pioneer Award application as long as the previous study section review is complete and the summary statement has been released.
-NIH policy no longer limits the number of times you can submit an application with essentially the same content and scope as an earlier application.
-However, projects that are appropriate for more traditional grant mechanisms are likely inappropriate for the NIH Director's Pioneer Award.
-NIH Director's Pioneer Awards are meant to support investigators with paradigm shifting projects substantially different from those already being pursued in the investigator’s lab, and investigators must justify how the proposal is more suitable for the NIH Director's Pioneer Award rather than standard grant mechanisms.
+However, you may submit a previously unfunded application from another funding opportunity as a "new" Pioneer Award application as long as the previous study section review is complete and the summary statement has been released.
+NIH policy does not limit the number of times you can submit an application with essentially the same content and scope as an earlier application.
+However, projects that are appropriate for more traditional grant mechanisms are likely inappropriate for the Pioneer Award.
+Pioneer Awards are meant to support investigators with paradigm shifting projects substantially different from those already being pursued in the investigator’s lab, and investigators must justify how the proposal is more suitable for the Pioneer Award rather than standard grant mechanisms.

 Application and Submission